 The following application forms are located here:

-- Application for approval om Master contract
+- Application for approval om Master contract (study plan)

 - Data Management Plan (DMP) for Master Thesis

-- Make change in approved master contract
+- Changing the master contract

 - Special syllabus